-Home health and home care are two distinct types of services to help aging relatives manage their health while providing them with a high quality lifestyle, Catherine Merkey, outreach coordinator for Masonic Village Home Health in Elizabethtown, Pa., said.
+Home health and home care are two distinct types of services to help aging relatives manage their health while providing them with a high quality lifestyle, Catherine Merkey, outreach coordinator for Masonic Village Home Health, said.
 She said many people get confused by the two services and part of her job is to help educate them.

 Home health care often includes the administration of medication, medical testing, caring for a wound or injury, help with recovering from an illness and different types of therapy, including physical, occupational and speech-language.
 This type of care is typically necessary after someone has been hospitalized, is undergoing rehabilitation or is transitioning out of a nursing facility.
 There are no set hours for home health and the average length of service is usually about 60 days or until the patient is no longer homebound.